AI Governance and Assurance — Restoring Confidence Without Slowing Progress

 When governance is unclear:

-leaders cannot confidently explain how AI is being used
+leaders and decision makers cannot confidently explain how AI is being used

 risk is identified late rather than managed early